duc11021102/duc11021102/README.md

 💗 I'm Hoang Minh Duc, a programmer who is passionate about technology and likes to challenge himself with new projects.

-💗 In the past time, I have had experience working with many programming languages such as HTML, CSS, JAVASCRIPT, REACT.
+💗 In the past time, I have had experience working with many programming languages such as HTML, CSS, JAVASCRIPT, TYPESCRIPT, REACT.

 💗 I look forward to sharing my knowledge with the community and learning from other developers.
 This is why I created this repo on GitHub.